ryancraigmartin/IronNotes/MongoDB.md

 While using the MEAN stack, we use MongoDB.

-MongoDB is a non-relational database that stores data in collections.
-The data that is stored is in JSON like documents that allow for changes to the structure.
+MongoDB is a *non-relational* / *noSQL* database that stores data in collections.
+The data that is stored in `JSON` (JavaScript Object Notation)like documents that allow for changes to the structure.

+With noSQL, you don't have to have a pre-defined structuring before beginning to put together your application.

-MongoDB Compass is the official GUI (Graphical User Interface) for MongoDB.
+*MongoDB Compass* is the official GUI (Graphical User Interface) for MongoDB.

 `ObjectIDs` are a MongoDB type used to identify documents in a collection uniquely.
 MongoDB will create them automatically for us.